Chapter 1 Introductory Statistics in R

 This data frame contains 21 observations on 4 different variables.
 Note the listing of the variable names, this is known as the header.

-Another famous dataset is the Edgar Anderson’s Iris data
+Another famous dataset is the Edgar Anderson’s Iris data and is included in R:

 head(iris, n=10)